data54/BannerlordMods/SortParty/ReadMe.txt

-﻿The Sort executes whenever the party screen is opened, no user interaction required past installing it unless you want to change the sort order.

-In order to avoid overwriting user changes during updates the config file won't exist until after the module is loaded for the first time
+﻿In order to avoid overwriting user changes during updates the config file won't exist until after the module is loaded for the first time

 Config file located at:
 (steam install location)\Modules\PartyManager\ModuleData\PartyManager.xml